Data Lake essentials, part 1 – storage and data processing

-Data Lake architecture is all about storing large amounts of data which can be structured, semi-structured or unstructured, e.g. web server logs, RDBMS data, NoSql data, social media, sensors, IoT data and third-party data.
-A data lake can store the data in the same format as its source systems or transform it before storing.
+Data Lake architecture is all about storing large amounts of data which can be structured, semi-structured, or unstructured, e.g. web server logs, RDBMS data, NoSql data, social media, sensors, IoT data, and third-party data.
+A data lake can store the data in the same format as its source systems or transform it before storing it.

 Watch this video to learn about a hub and spoke approach to scaling storage

 The main purpose of a data lake is to make organizational data from different sources, accessible to a variety of end-users like business analysts, data engineers, data scientists, product managers, executives, etc, in order to enable these personas to leverage insights in a cost-effective manner, for improved business performance.
 Today, many forms of advanced analytics are only possible on data lakes.

 In order to create a data lake, we should take care of the data accuracy between source and target schema.
 One example could be a record count match between source and destination systems.

 The foundation of any data lake design and implementation is physical storage.
 The core storage layer is used for the primary data assets.
 Typically it contains raw and/or lightly processed data.
 The key considerations while evaluating technologies for cloud-based data lake storage are the following principles and requirements:

 An enterprise data lake is often intended to store centralized data for an entire division or the company at large, hence it must be capable of significant scaling without running into fixed arbitrary capacity limits.